Stewart's Corral

 Around this time I was feeling better, and venturing out into using electronics again, having discovered the key ingredients to making a computer tolerable, and finding I could use a digital camera, I let the 35mm film fall into disuse.
 Since I am very sensitive to the chemicals from the film, it was not a hard switch.

-I furthered my interest and talents in surveying and cartography, along with programming again, this time for flightgear, something I started in 2001 when I briefly found it useful for locating towers, thus deciding where to move to in 2002.
+I furthered my interest and talents in surveying and cartography, along with programming again, this time for Flightgear, something I started in 2001 when I briefly found it useful for locating towers, thus deciding where to move to in 2002.

 My talent for photography also found a new outlet.